puneetkaurda/World_Weather_Analysis/README.md

 which will be used to identify potential travel destinations and nearby hotels.
 Lastly, we created both a travel itinerary and travel map as well as a marker layer map.
 ## Results
-We have the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
+We have the list of potential travel destinations, it will choose four cities to create a travel itinerary.
 Finally, using the Google Maps Directions API, we create a travel route between the four cities as well as a marker layer map.